 When administered with PERJETA, the recommended initial dose of trastuzumab is 8 mg/kg administered as a 90-minute intravenous infusion, followed every 3 weeks by a dose of 6 mg/kg administered as an intravenous infusion over 30 to 90 minutes.

-PERJETA, trastuzumab, and taxane should be administered sequentially.
-PERJETA and trastuzumab can be given in any order.
-Taxane should be administered after PERJETA and trastuzumab.
-An observation period of 30 to 60 minutes is recommended after each PERJETA infusion and before commencement of any subsequent infusion of trastuzumab or taxane [see Warnings and Precautions (5.3)].
+PERJETA, trastuzumab or trastuzumab hyaluronidase-oysk, and taxane should be administered sequentially.
+PERJETA and trastuzumab or trastuzumab hyaluronidase-oysk can be given in any order.
+Taxane should be administered after PERJETA and trastuzumab or trastuzumab hyaluronidase-oysk.
+An observation period of 30 to 60 minutes is recommended after each PERJETA infusion and before commencement of any subsequent administration of trastuzumab or trastuzumab hyaluronidase-oysk, or taxane [see Warnings and Precautions (5.3)].

 Metastatic Breast Cancer (MBC)